requarks/docs-legacy/git.md

 <!-- SUBTITLE: Guide on connecting to various Git providers -->
 ![Git Logo](/uploads/page-icons/git-logo.png "Git Logo"){.pagelogo}
 # What is Git
+Git is a version control system (VCS) that is used mainly for software development and other version control tasks.
+As a distributed revision control system it is aimed at speed, data integrity, and support for distributed, non-linear workflows.
+In other words, it backups and keeps track of everything you add, modify or delete in a repository.
 # Why do I need it?
 Because the documentation you write should always be stored in a safe location.
-Even though databases and file storages can be configured to have backups, they are either costly or ineffective.
+Even though databases and file storages can be configured to have backups, they are either costly or completely ineffective.
 Storing documents into a Git repository not only make sense, it's cost effective (free in most cases), fast and safe.

 Having all your documentation in a central Git repository means you control 100% of your data at all times.
 - Want to modify that content outside the Wiki? **You can**.